15 Decadent Desserts to Make Using Leftover Halloween Candy

 Snickers Brownie Cake

-This dense, fudgy chocolate cake needs no embellishment, but adding chopped Snickers bars take it to another level.
+This dense, fudgy chocolate cake needs no embellishment, but adding chopped Snickers bars from your leftover Halloween stash take it to another level.
 Another plus: extra cocoa powder sprinkled on at the end gives it an elegant look and even more chocolate flavor.
 If it’s true decadence you’re after, serve it with a scoop of vanilla ice cream or whipped cream.